fonimus/ssh-shell-spring-boot/README.md

 ## Banner

-If a banner is found in spring context, it will be used as welcome prompt message.
+If a banner is found in spring context and `display-banner` is set to true, it will be used as welcome prompt message.

 ## Samples